 - Stan in American Dad!, more than once.

 - Parodied on Clone High.
 When JFK (seeking guidance) cries in front of Principal Scudworth, Scudworth shrieks and exclaims "Is that water leaking out of your face!?"
 Could be considered an inversion as well, since Scudworth is the only (naturally born) human among the main characters.

 - King of the Hill:

 - Towards the end of Scooby-Doo!
-Music of the Vampire, Velma comes to untie Daphne from an swamp altar, and as she does, her eyes start to water and trickle down her face.
+Music of the Vampire, Velma comes to untie Daphne from a swamp altar, and as she does, her eyes start to water and it trickles down her face.
 When Daphne (in a semi-dazed state) tells Velma not to cry ("You won't always be a bridesmaid," she slurs), Velma says she's not—the witch's hypnotic gas is making her eyes water.